-> On January 31 2020, United Kingdom withdrew itself from the European Union and entered a transition period, which lasted from February 1 to December 31, 2020.
+On January 31 2020, the United Kingdom withdrew itself from the European Union and entered a transition period, which lasted from February 1 to December 31, 2020.
 This is the so-called Brexit.
 The transition period allowed the United Kingdom to review certain regulations, including the CE marking, with the UKCA one, applicable to several regulations including RoHS.

-> Additionally, Northern Ireland is also affected by the Brexit.
+Additionally, Northern Ireland is also affected by the Brexit.
 RoHS compliance in Northern Ireland closely follows UK RoHS in terms of the scope, the exemptions and the restricted substances.

 As a company centered on environmental solutions, Enviropass has years of experience helping customers across the globe, with various compliance regulations.
 If you are planning on entering the UK market or require assistance to comply with the latest UK RoHS regulation, Enviropass is here to help you test your electronic products against RoHS.

 With your bill of materials (BOM), our team will be able to collect the compliance information from your suppliers in an efficient manner and provide a comprehensive compliance report.

 You may contact Enviropass for all your requests.